jboersma21/ai-project-post-break/README.md

 # Project in AI post break deliverable - Group 6
 <h1>Jake Boersma, Charlie MacVicar, Ohad Beck, Colin Moody</h1>
+<h2>Instructions to run code</h2>
+  Make sure all excel files are in the data folder to start before you run the code.
+The 4 needed files to run the data import are .../Initial-World.xlsx, .../resources.xlsx, .../initial_state.xlsx, .../operator-def.xlsx.
+You will also need to have in the data folder .../resources_1.xlsx and .../operator_def_1.xlsx.
+To run the code, you must run scheduler.py which containts the main method that runs the whole scheduler.
 <h2>Search algorithm </h2>
   The search algorithm is all run through the main function in scheduler.py.
 We hold an object WorldStateManager which traverses through the past, present, and future states.
 To search through these states, we call go_to_next_state if there are output schedules left to be scheduled. go_to_next_state is the main function that traverses through the search.
 The output is processed through scheduler.py.
 <h2>State handling</h2>